Cardinal Pell’s Appeal and Australia’s High Court: What’s In Play?

 “The two judges basically didn’t want to have to make that decision themselves, probably for fear of retribution and vilification from an enraged public, so they passed it to the other justices instead,” one source close to the case told the Register Nov.
 14. “It gives us hope but no one is expecting anything,” the source said.

-Nevertheless, to obtain such a referral is rare: lawyers in Australia say that 90% of such appeal applications are dismissed out of hand by the High Court, and Cardinal Pell’s case was the only one — out of nine handled by the court that day — that was not thrown out.
+Nevertheless, to obtain such a referral is rare: lawyers in Australia say that 90% of such appeal applications are dismissed out of hand by the High Court, and Cardinal Pell’s case was the only one — out of 22 handled by the court that day — that was not thrown out.

 Speaking on condition of anonymity, a former Australian High Court judge also said a referral of this sort has not been made since the 1980s and 1990s when the technique was relatively common, but that it gives Bret Walker, Cardinal Pell’s attorney, “the opportunity to mount a defense in a full and unhurried way.”